Read this article summarized with

 Can SOP software replace an LMS?

-Not fully.
-SOP software creates and distributes procedures, and some tools offer basic “read and acknowledge” tracking.
-But it doesn’t provide course delivery, quiz-based assessments, certification management, or the training completion reports that many regulators require.
-If your compliance needs are limited to “documented procedures exist and are accessible,” SOP software may be sufficient.
+If your compliance bar is “documented procedures exist and are accessible,” SOP software is enough.
 If you need to prove individual training completion with dates and scores, you need an LMS.

 Can an LMS replace SOP software?

 Not effectively.
 You can upload SOPs to an LMS as training content, but the LMS won’t help you create, version-control, or maintain those documents.
-When a process changes, you’ll need to update the source document somewhere else and re-upload it.
-The LMS also won’t distribute procedures at the point of work via QR codes or mobile-optimized links.
-It’s designed for the training room, not the shop floor.

 Which should I buy first for a manufacturing team?

-Start with whichever addresses your biggest problem.
 If procedures are missing or outdated and workers rely on tribal knowledge, start with SOP software.
 If procedures exist and are current but you can’t prove who was trained, start with an LMS.
-In most manufacturing environments where documentation is incomplete, SOP software delivers value faster.

 Do SOP software and LMS integrate with each other?